 That said, the regulation is now in full force and violations will have fines imposed soon.

-As the NYDFS Cybersecurity Regulation is in full effect, organizations need to comply with all practices outline above, including appointing a CISO, doing period risk assessments, maintaining a cybersecurity program that aligns with the NIST Cybersecurity Framework, as well as investing in third-party risk and fourth-party risk management programs.
+As the NYDFS Cybersecurity Regulation is in full effect, organizations need to comply with all practices outlined above, including appointing a CISO, doing period risk assessments, maintaining a cybersecurity program that aligns with the NIST Cybersecurity Framework, as well as investing in third-party risk and fourth-party risk management programs.

 Organizations should: